BorgwardtLab/graph-kernels/README.md

 # Graph Kernels
-C++ implementation of graph kernels including:
+Fast C++ implementation of graph kernels including:
 * simple kernels between label histograms,
 * random walk kernels, and
 * Weisfeiler-Lehman graph kernel (kwon to be the state-of-the-art).

-Please see the following papers for more detail:
+Please see the following paper for more detail:
 * Sugiyama, M., Borgwardt, K. M.: **Halting in Random Walk Kernels,**, *Advances in Neural Information Processing Systems (NIPS 2015)*, 2015

 ## Usage